iriselia/cmaid/README.md

 - Improves build speed by managing pre-compiled headers and forced-included headers based on config files

-# Build
+# Build the tutorials
  - Install [Github Desktop](https://desktop.github.com/).
- - Clone PurifySampleProject to desktop or download ZIP.
+ - Clone Purify to desktop.
- - Double click to execute "zGenerateProjectFiles.bat".
- - Build and run!
+ - Execute the appropriate "zGenerateProjectFiles" script for your platform to generate the project file.
  - Optionally, you can install [CMake](http://www.cmake.org/) and "Add CMake to System PATH".
 This will accelerate build generation as CMake no longer needs to be downloaded from an externally repository.